OSHA 1926 Navigation and Construction Standard Application

 Construction First, Interfaces Second

-Construction work is normally evaluated under 29 CFR 1926.
-However, construction sites often touch general industry requirements.
-Examples include hazard communication, respiratory protection program elements, injury and illness recordkeeping, powered industrial truck operations in some contexts, lockout concepts during maintenance interfaces, noise exposure, and chemical exposure controls.
-For exam purposes, do not assume that one book excludes the other.
-Ask whether the activity is construction work, whether a construction standard directly addresses it, and whether a general industry program requirement also applies.
+Construction work is normally evaluated under 1926, but jobsites constantly touch 29 CFR 1910 general industry rules.
+Hazard Communication, for example, is pulled into construction by 1926.59, which adopts the 1910.1200 standard.
+Injury and illness recordkeeping (1904), respiratory protection program elements (1910.134, referenced through 1926.103), powered industrial truck operations, energy control during maintenance interfaces, and many chemical-specific standards (lead at 1926.62, asbestos at 1926.1101, silica at 1926.1153) all cross the line.
+For exam purposes, do not assume one book excludes the other.
+Ask whether the activity is construction work, whether a 1926 standard directly addresses it, and whether a 1910-rooted program requirement also applies.

 Apply Standards to Conditions

-A standard is not applied in the abstract.
-It is applied to a worker, a hazard, an employer duty, and a specific task.
-If workers are exposed to a trench collapse hazard, a paper excavation checklist is not enough.
-A competent person must inspect the excavation, evaluate soil and water conditions, ensure an appropriate protective system, and remove workers from danger when needed.
-If fall protection equipment is present but anchors are not suitable or workers are not trained, the presence of equipment does not solve the hazard.
+A standard is applied to a worker, a hazard, an employer duty, and a specific task, never in the abstract.
+If workers face a trench collapse hazard, a paper checklist is not enough: a competent person must inspect daily and after every rainstorm, classify the soil, select an appropriate protective system, and remove workers when conditions deteriorate.
+If fall arrest gear is present but the anchor is not rated for 5,000 pounds per person (or designed by a qualified person to a 2:1 safety factor) and workers are untrained, the mere presence of equipment does not solve the hazard.

-Documentation should prove that controls are being managed.
-Inspection forms, training rosters, permits, JHAs, lift plans, confined space permits, excavation logs, and equipment manuals are useful when they are current, specific, and connected to the work.
-They are weak when they are generic, unsigned, missing conditions, or contradicted by field observations.
+Documentation should prove controls are managed: inspection forms, training rosters, Job Hazard Analyses (JHAs), permits, lift plans, confined space permits, and excavation logs are useful when current, specific, and tied to the work.
+They are weak when generic, unsigned, missing conditions, or contradicted by field observation.

 Use Current Text for Exact Requirements